milosolutions/milo-qtcreator-wizard/README.md

 # Further reading

-Checkout instructions are contained in \ref repositoryguide This document also contains hints on how to efficiently (and correctly) use this meta-repository and all submodules.
+Checkout instructions are contained in [Repository guide](doc/repositoryguide.md).
+This document also contains hints on how to efficiently (and correctly) use this meta-repository and all submodules.